Don Williams

 Early career

-Born in 1939, Don Williams began his professional music journey in the 1960s as part of the folk-pop trio The Pozo-Seco Singers.
-The group found moderate success with hits like "Time" before disbanding in 1971.
-Williams then turned to songwriting, penning material for other artists before signing a solo contract with JMI Records in 1972, which set the stage for his distinctive solo path.
+Born in 1939 in Floydada, Texas, Don Williams began his musical journey in the 1960s as part of the folk-pop trio The Pozo-Seco Singers.
+The group found moderate success with songs like "Time" before disbanding in 1971.
+This experience paved the way for Williams to embark on a solo career, signing with JMI Records and releasing his first solo album, Don Williams Volume One, in 1973.

 Breakthrough